Chronic788/loci/README.md

 1. Change directories to where the loci.py file is
 2. Run this command: python loci.py

+## Customize Loci

+Do you want to include a question that is important to you or remove one you don't like?
+If so, it's very straightforward to add a section to the logWorkEntry() function!

 ## What Happens?

 Loci will take the answers to your questions and compile a little report in a text file at the location you specify.
 The file will be titled with the day and time for easy reference.